 By challenging the ideas of his towering predecessors, Maslow championed the value of focusing on what's right with the person rather than what's wrong, paving the way for science to explore how to enhance and enrich psychological and physical functioning.
 Decades before the psychological mainstream caught on, he understood the key role psychological resilience plays in promoting overall health.

-In less than fifty years, for the first time in human history, one quarter of the world's population will be at least sixty-five years old.
+In less than fifty years, for the first time in human history, one quarter of the world's population will be at least sixty-five years relevant than ever.
+Our burgeoning interest in exploring what makes people happy, optimistic, and healthy, for example, can be traced to Maslow's ideas, which are being subjected to scientific scrutiny and empirical testing within the new positive old.
 There is growing recognition in fields like medicine and psychology that by focusing on the healthy, we can learn a lot about disease before it develops.
 For example, we have begun to research cognitive functioning during midlife, a period when most of us are healthy but the seeds of decline and disease may be germinating.
 This work will allow us to identify risk and protective factors that explain why some people remain cognitively healthy well into old age and others develop problems such as dementia.
-We are also learning there is much we can do to optimize memory, reasoning, and decision making, and to slow the aging process, for those suffering steep declines and even for those who are doing quite well.
+We are also learning there is much we can do to optimize memory, reasoning, and decision making, and to slow the aging process, for those suffering steep declines and even for those who are doing guite well.